 - Rich buttery quality and cinnamon essence

-Flour – This tasty biscoff cookies recipe calls for cake flour which gives your yummy little jewels that delicate crumbly texture they’re famous for.
+- Flour: This tasty holiday cookies recipe calls for cake flour which gives your yummy little jewels that delicate crumbly texture they’re famous for.
 Cake flour has less protein than all-purpose flour making cookies light and airy.

-Butter – Starting with room temperature butter will go a long way.
-It should be cold but spread easily.
-This will ensure proper creaming with the brown sugar to give your biscoff cookies recipe that light airy attribute.
+- Butter: Starting with room temperature butter will go a long way.
+This will ensure proper creaming with the brown sugar to give your cookies that airy attribute.

-Sugar – This delicious biscoff cookies recipe calls for both brown and white sugar.
+- Sugar: This delicious German treat calls for both brown and white sugar.
 The white sugar is for mixing with all those awesome spices and dusting the cookies.
 The brown sugar is used to build the cookie texture so make sure to pack it when you measure it out.